 Facebook.com is the domain name for facebook.

-You brainstorm domain ideas, find one that’s not taken yet, and then buy it.
-Or if you use BlueHost, a domain is included in the cost.
-Then you own that domain.
+You brainstorm domain ideas, find one that’s not taken yet, and then buy it on a site like Godaddy.
+Or if you use Siteground (my hosting company that I love!), you can buy the domain through them.

 Now that you know the gist of what self-hosting, blogging platform, and domain name mean, you can start a blog and hopefully not lose your mind in the process.

 Feeling brave?
-Read the next part of my guide, “How to Choose Hosting,” and get started with Siteground in the next 30 minutes. 🙂
+Read the next part of my guide, “How to Choose Hosting,” and get started with Siteground in the next 30 minutes.
+Good luck!
+Let me know if you have any more questions.